OpenNebula/docs/source/management_and_operations/host_cluster_management/numa.rst

 Please consider the following limitations when using pinned VMs:

 * VM Migration.
-Pinned VMs cannot VM live migrated, you need to migrate the VMs through a power off - power on cycle.
+Pinned VMs cannot be VM live migrated; you need to migrate the VMs through a power off - power on cycle.

 * Re-sizing of asymmetric virtual topologies is not supported, as the NUMA nodes are re-generated with the new ``VCPU`` and ``MEMORY`` values.
-Also note that the pinned CPUs may change.
+Also, note that the pinned CPUs may change.

 * Asymmetric configurations.
-As for qemu 4.0 and libvirt 5.4 NUMA nodes cannot be defined with no memory or without any CPU, you'll get the followign errors:
+As qemu 4.0 and libvirt 5.4 NUMA nodes cannot be defined with no memory or without any CPU, you'll get the following errors:

 .. code::